A First Look at Bugs in LLM Inference Engines: RQ2: Root Causes

 In-/output processing is crucial for user interaction during LLM inference.
 The engine receives and parses user input (including job configurations and prompts), decodes characters, and performs tokenization to prepare for inference.
 After inference, it decodes the generated tokens, formats the output, and returns it.
 Engines support various user interaction methods, such as HTTP requests and the command line.
 We observe 41 cases originating from in-/output processing, accounting for 4\% of cases, spanning six leaf categories.
 Next, we detail each root cause following the processing flow.

 For user input, inference engines must parse the formatted job configurations and prompts.
 The \emph{Incorrect Request Parsing (RA.2)}, with 10 cases, indicates a failure to validate and parse requests, or provide feedback for malformed inputs.
 For example, in Llama.cpp issue \#3766, a request with malformed `\emph{system\_prompt}' configuration caused a system hang without warning due to inadequate request validation.
 Additionally, in this process, engines must avoid \emph{Incorrect Character Encoding (RA.6)}, with 2 cases, to accurately encode the characters of prompts.
 RA.6 highlights the mishandling of incompatibilities between the engine's and users' character encodings.
-For instance, in Mlc-llm issue \#804, the engine struggled with parsing some Unicode/UTF-8 characters of user prompts correctly.
+For instance, in Mlc-llm issue \#804, the engine failed to correctly output certain characters (such as emoji and CJK characters).

 After parsing requests, engines will tokenize the prompt for subsequent inference. \emph{Incorrect Tokenization (RA.1)}, with 12 cases, indicates the use of misconfigured tokenizer or incorrect tokenization algorithm, leading to wrong token splits.
-For instance, in Llama.cpp issue \#290, the tokenizer improperly tokenized strings like `china'.
+For instance, in Llama.cpp issue \#290, the tokenizer completely failed to process the input string \texttt{`\ china'} (a space `\texttt{\ }' and a word `\texttt{china}').
+It reported only one token corresponding to the space (`\texttt{\ }') in the prompt while ignoring the actual word (`\texttt{china}'), leading to an empty effective input for the model.
 RA.1 is the primary cause of in-/output relevant bugs, underscoring the need for meticulous attention to tokenizer checks, handling, and error tolerance.
 Moreover, engines face challenges in parsing multimodal data, often encountering issues with format parsing and dimension alignment for multimodal inputs, i.e., \emph{Insufficient Multimodal Support (RA.3)} with 9 cases.
 For example, in vLLM issue \#9128, the engine failed to correctly merge image and text embeddings.

 After token generation, abnormal outputs can occur if the output pipeline misconfigures detokenization settings or algorithms, i.e., \emph{Incorrect Detokenization (RA.5)} with 3 cases.
 For example, in Llama.cpp issue \#4036, the output Unicode characters displayed correctly in the command line but failed in server mode. \emph{Incorrect Formatting (RA.4)} of user-specified output, with 5 cases, can also lead to bugs, as demonstrated in vLLM issue \#5334, where the requested log probability of tokens was not returned.